 Critical Piece of Advice after Google Summer of Code

 If for some reason you don’t get into GSoC in the year you wanted to.
 Don’t deem it as the end of the world.
 Don’t deem as a failure that you won’t get over with.
 Be sad, and try to assess things rather than being depressed.
-I wouldn’t take the high road of saying that Google Summer of Code is an okay opportunity.
+I wouldn’t take the high road of saying that Google Summer of Code is like just any opportunity.
 It’s great.
-But far greater ones, are waiting for you at the door.
+But far greater ones, are waiting for you at the door to knock.
 Here’s my take on it, I wrote it here as well.

-One day after I got into Google Summer of Code, I called my friend Shashank who got in as well in Debian to ask him how he felt after getting in?
+Real story – The day after I was accepted.
+I called my friend Shashank who got in as well in Debian to ask him how he felt after getting in?
 And we both kinda concluded that nothing “special” really.
 And now too, after finishing it.
 To be perfectly frank, life has not changed for us.
-It goes on the same for every other GSoCer.
+Life goes on the same … GSoCer or not.
 There are still hardships.
 We are the same people before GSoC, contributing to open-source because of our genuine love for the community and we like giving back to it, in whatever way we can.
 Honestly, that’s what matters.
 People now days don’t get it.
 The society and colleges have just publicized it a lot that people go crazy over it.
 I have seen my juniors at ALiAS, be that.
 GSoC was never meant to be like that.

-What I really mean about this is, look past the hype, the glitter and the word Google.
-Kids reading this years later, please don’t stress over not passing in Google Summer of Code.
-Please go easy on yourself.
-Please don’t spiral out of your peace of mind just because you didn’t get into a program in life.
-There is a planet of opportunities that you could be a part of than be a student developer in Google Summer of Code, trust yourself to find them.
+What I really mean from this is, Look past the hype, the glitter and the word Google.
+Kids reading this years later from now, my advice to you is to not stress over it and live your life.
+Go easy on yourself.
+Don’t disturb your peace of mind.
+There is a planet of opportunities that you could be a part of, trust yourself to find them.

 Well, that’s all I got.
 What do you think?
 Are you associated with GSoC past or present Mentor or student) then connect with me on LinkedIn or any of the social media channels you prefer.
 I would love to know all of you, especially from Sugar Labs.
 Also, tell me what do you think.
 What did you do differently?
 Go ahead, spam the comments section.